 Plan goals and the relative actions.
-The model involves the appointment of Sustainability Leaders for each sustainability at Monini. cornerstone who report directly to the Plan Managers.
+The model involves the appointment of Sustainability Leaders for each cornerstone who report directly to the Plan Managers.
 These "leaders" are those people at Monini who are responsible, together with Project Teams, for transforming plan actions and the tools provided by sustainability integration processes, including nonfinancial reporting, into concrete action.